Dec 11, 2017

 He did, and soon after, he became a boyhood best friend.

 Flash forward a few years.
-It’s 1998, and I’m in eighth grade.
-My love for horror continues, and sometimes I’m successful in forcing my friends to go along with it.
+It’s springtime, 1998.
+Now up to eighth grade, my love for horror continued and sometimes I was successful in forcing my friends to go along with it.
 Scream 2 had proved such a massive box office success that Dimension Films re-released the sequel for encore showings.
 And so of course I went.
 It was then, in the popcorn-smelling dimness of the auditorium, that one particular trailer stuck out among all others:

 From the audience’s point of view, we glided down long hallways as heavy winds made curtains billow and dry autumn leaves dance across the floor.
-An ominous voice growled, “he has pursued her relentlessly…”
+The legendary Don LaFontaine's perfect trailer voice growled, “he has pursued her relentlessly…”

-Meanwhile, the tick-tock piano music in the background sounded so familiar
+Meanwhile, I immediately recognized the tick-tock piano music in the background as Don continued…

-The music was a track called “Laurie’s Theme” from the Halloween soundtrack, and the trailer, which suddenly flashed to Jamie Lee Curtis looking through a window directly into the darkened eyeholes of Michael Myers, would end with the Halloween theme and the title Halloween H20: Twenty Years Later shrieking across the screen.
+The music was a track called “Laurie’s Theme” from the Halloween soundtrack, and the trailer, which suddenly flashed to Jamie Lee Curtis looking directly into the darkened eyeholes of Michael Myers, ended with the Halloween theme and the title Halloween H20: Twenty Years Later shrieking across the screen.

-What I felt at that moment was indescribable — an insane amount of shock and surprise and excitement that I still haven’t felt for a movie to this day.
-It was euphoria.
-It was like meeting a superhero, or winning the lottery.
-A franchise that had seemed all but dead after the abysmal Curse of Michael Myers was suddenly back with a vengeance, and not only that, it was also hailing the return of Laurie Fucking Strode, the ultimate final girl.
+What I felt at that moment was indescribable, an insane amount of shock and surprise and excitement that I still haven’t felt for a movie to this day.
+It was euphoric, like meeting a superhero or winning the lottery.
+A franchise that had seemed all but dead after the abysmal Curse of Michael Myers was suddenly back with a vengeance, and not only that, it was hailing the return of Laurie Fucking Strode, the ultimate final girl.

-In the dark, I could feel my friends look over at me and make their own :O faces.
+In the dark, my friends looked over at me and made their own :O faces.
 They didn’t care nearly as much for horror and the Halloween franchise as I did, but I could feel their excitement for me.
-And they were right.
 At that moment, I didn’t care about anything else.
 Once I regained my composure, I excitedly ran out of the auditorium and to the nearest payphone.
-(Yes, a payphone — it was 1998, ok?
-The only people with cell phones at that time were Mulder and Scully.)
-There was one person who needed to know – Barry, my horror movie/Halloween partner in crime – and he needed to know NOW.
+(Yep, you read that right.
+The only people with cell phones in 1998 were Mulder and Scully.)
+There was one person who needed to know—Barry, my horror movie/Halloween partner in crime—and he needed to know NOW.
 I was overjoyed, over the moon, and not thinking clearly.
-I felt like a celebrity, as if I had been the first person in the world to experience such groundbreaking news, and it was my privilege and duty to alert the masses.
+I felt like a celebrity, as if I had been the first person in the world to experience such groundbreaking news and it was my privilege and duty to alert the masses.

 Seeing that trailer was magical.
-To be taken completely by surprise still lives on in my mind as one of the happiest moments I’ve ever experienced.
-And here I am, nearly 20 years later, and the idea behind what I am saying – undying devotion for what is essentially Halloween 7 – sounds completely ludicrous.
+To be taken completely by surprise like that still lives on in my mind as one of the happiest moments of my life.
+And here I am, twenty years later, and the idea behind what I am saying—undying devotion for, essentially, Halloween 7—sounds completely ludicrous.
 But that’s the kind of magic I suspect dies off as your childhood does.

-By the time I got back to the auditorium, Jada Pinkett was already dead.
-I was so excited by this revelation that the exploits of Ghostface and the stabbing of Sarah Michelle Gellar barely registered in my mind.
-Suddenly, Scream 2 didn’t mean shit in the face of Halloween: H20.
+By the time I got back to the in-progress showing of Scream 2, Jada Pinkett was already dead.
+I was so excited by the revelation of Michael and Laurie's imminent return that the exploits of Ghostface and the stabbing of Sarah Michelle Gellar barely registered.
+Suddenly, that particular slasher sequel didn’t mean shit in the face of Halloween: H20.

-For months after that, I waited impatiently for the poster to appear in the theater’s lobby — to confirm that it wasn’t all just a dream, but a reality.
-And once it arrived, I stared at that poster and marveled at The Shape’s mask, and took in the pure pleasure of knowing it was coming soon…
+For months after that, I prowled theater lobbies waiting impatiently for the poster to appear, to confirm that it wasn’t all just a dream.
+And once it arrived, hung there in its light box like a work of art, I stared at that poster and marveled at the Shape’s mask, taking in the pure pleasure of knowing it was coming soon…

-Consumer-grade internet had just become a thing (we’re talking AOL 3.0), so naturally, for the next several months until Halloween: H20’s release, I would Ask Jeeves and AOL Netfind everything I could about this new sequel.
-I’d click over and over on distributor Dimension Films’ official website and watch the trailers and look at the photos.
+Consumer-grade internet had just become a thing (we’re talking AOL 3.0), so naturally, leading up to Halloween: H20’s August release, I Ask-Jeeved and AOL Netfound everything I could about this new sequel.
+I clicked over and over on distributor Dimension Films’ official website, transfixed by the primitive Flash animations, to watch trailers and look at publicity photos.
 Every fold of my brain needed to be saturated with every bit of info I could find.
 Though I’m now of the age where I depend significantly on an internet lifestyle, I can also remember what life was like before it.
-Back then, if you wanted to know about the next installments of Phantasm or Halloween, you only had Fangoria Magazine.
-And all you were allowed to know about their productions was what Fangoria allowed you to know – a quote here, description of a scene there, and topped off with a publicity still that, nine times out of ten, wasn’t indicative of the final film.
+Back then, if you wanted to know about the next installments of Phantasm or Halloween, your "internet" was Fangoria Magazine.
+And all you were allowed to know about their productions was what Fangoria allowed you to know: a quote here, description of a scene there, and topped off with a publicity still that often wasn’t indicative of the final film.
 Back then, I wasn’t in the habit of bookmarking film sites and receiving daily news updates about projects in production.
-Nowadays, as a grumpy adult with the internet on his phone, I can assure you that finding out about a new Halloween sequel coming soon in the form of an article by an online pipsqueak movie writer isn’t nearly as magical as seeing that same sequel’s trailer in a theater for the first time — the very first sign to you that it existed.
+Nowadays, as a grumpy adult with the internet on his phone, I can assure you that finding out about a new Halloween sequel from an article by an online pipsqueak isn’t nearly as magical as seeing that same sequel’s trailer in a theater for the first time—the very first sign to you that it existed.

-Always the pioneer, I began assembling my own version of Halloween: H20 “special features” on a VHS tape based on material recorded off television; it included a Sci-Fi Channel hour-long making-of special; an MTV thing where the cast and story writer, Kevin Williamson, hosted Dawson’s Creek trivia in between music videos; and multiple appearances of the cast on late-night talk shows.
-I watched that tape over and over until I could finally see the film for myself.
+Always the pioneer, I began assembling my own version of Halloween: H20 “special features” on a VHS tape based on material recorded off television; it included a Sci-Fi Channel hour-long making-of special; an MTV thing where the cast and storywriter, Kevin Williamson, hosted Dawson’s Creek trivia in between music videos for Creed and Puff Daddy; and multiple appearances of the cast on late-night talk shows.
+That tape singlehandedly kept me satiated until I saw the film for myself.

-Opening weekend, I finally did — myself and a whole host of my chums I’d likely strong-armed into going.
-My eighth-grade self was not disappointed.
-Seeing Jamie Lee Curtis holding an ax and furiously bellowing her brother’s name gave me chills.
-By film’s end, I was legitimately shocked and a little heartbroken to see Michael lose his head.
-I was very happy with it, and my chums seemed to have enjoyed themselves as well.
+Opening weekend, I finally did — alongside a whole host of my chums I’d likely strong-armed into going.
+And it was everything I could've wanted.
+Seeing Jamie Lee Curtis holding an ax and furiously bellowing her brother’s name during her third-act confrontation set to an orchestral rendition of the Halloween theme gave me chills and was worth the price of admission alone, and I was legitimately shocked and a little heartbroken to see Michael lose his head.
+As the credits rolled, I was on a high.
 After months of foreplay, the big moment had arrived: the rolling out of Halloween: H20 felt like the successful culmination of a plan I had nothing to fucking to do with, yet I couldn’t have been more pleased with myself.
 At home I put together a framed Michael Myers memorial, complete with birthdate and death date, because I was a silly nerd/psychopath.
-Too young to understand the concept of commerce over creativity, I felt assured Halloween: H20 would be Michael Myers’ final hurrah (LOL), and while that made me sad, I felt that it was a perfect finale.
-(As an “adult,” I look at Halloween: H20 with a more critical eye, as its shortcomings are no longer veiled by childhood romanticism.
-The mask, which changes frequently, even relying on CGI for one scene, is terrible; the California shooting location lacks that small-town and autumn feel of Haddonfield, Illinois; the stuntman who donned Michael’s mask and jumpsuit was just a hair too pint-sized to be fully intimidating; and except for the lush and orchestral rendition of the Halloween theme, John Ottman’s score, Frankensteined with Marco Beltrami cues from Scream and Mimc, is all wrong.
-Those misgivings aside, I still think it’s the best Myers-centric sequel since Halloween 4: The Return of Michael Myers.)
+Too young to understand the concept of commerce over creativity, I felt assured Halloween: H20 would be Michael Myers’ final hurrah (ha!), and while that made me sad, I felt it was a perfect finale: indisputable death at the hands of his sister and longtime target.
+(Twenty years later, though Halloween: H20's shortcomings are no longer veiled by childhood romanticism, I still think it’s one of the better sequels, cheesy dialogue, inevitable Screamification, and continuity-be-damned mask swaps notwithstanding.)

 What might be the longest intro in the world leads us to the point of all this.